-Windows Update uses Event Tracing for Windows (ETW) to generate diagnostic logs in Windows 10, and save them in the .etl file format.
-The reason why this has been done, is because it reduces disk space usage as well as improves performance.
+Windows Update uses Event Tracing for Windows (ETW) to generate diagnostic logs in Windows 11/10, and save them in the .etl file format.
+The reason why this has been done is that it reduces disk space usage as well as improves performance.

-One fallout of this method is that, the Windows Update logs are not immediately readable.
-You need to decode the .etl file, which is the format these logs are saved as.
+One fallout of this method is that the Windows Update logs are not immediately readable.
+You need to decode the .etl file, which is the format these logs are saved in.

-To read the Windows Update logs in Windows 10 Preview, Microsoft suggests the following method:
+To read the Windows Update logs in Windows 11/10, Microsoft suggests the following method:

 - Download Windows Symbol Package and install them using the method outlined here.
 Install these symbols to say, C:\symbols.

 - Download Tracefmt.exe tool by following the instructions here.
 Tracefmt (Tracefmt.exe) is a command-line tool that formats and displays trace messages from an event trace log file (.etl) or a real-time trace session.
 Tracefmt can display the messages in the Command Prompt window or save them in a text file.

 Now open a command prompt with administrative rights and create a temporary folder, named %systemdrive%\WULogs.
 Now copy Tracefmt.exe to this directory.

 Now, Run the following commands one after the other: